CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > > _“O Elbereth!
 Githoniel!...Thy starlight on the Western Seas."_ ***---&#65279;LotRI***
 >

- - [CRF 1 (Oct 1996) - RULINGS BY TERM, Attack](/original/rulings/crf-1/#attack)<br>In order to cancel an attack or to directly affect an attack, the character doing so must be in the company facing the attack.
-Note that the region/site type a hazard creature is keyed to (when declared) can be affected otherwise.

 ---

 {: .hero-resource-unlimited .mx-sm-6 .mx-md-8 .mx-lg-10 .mb-4 }